Consensas/information-passport/docs/ValidationProposal.md

 ## The System

-This is an introduction document
+This is an introduction document, there'll be code and better docs in the future.

 ### Sample Rules

 Obviously these are somewhat silly rules, but should be good enough for illustration.

-We're showing the rules in YAML, but I expect that these will be compiled to JSON for actual delivery to end Validators.

 The `context` bit describes how input JSON-LD documents should be recontextualized.